The Many Colors of Weed [Complete Guide]

 We usually associate weed with the color green.
 In reality, strains such as Critical Kush, Grape Ape, Panama Red, and Serious Six consist of several colors, including pink, purple, blue, red, and orange.

-In the modern era, breeders have noted that the public prefers colorful cannabis, and create new strains accordingly.
+In the modern era, breeders have noted that the public prefers colorful cannabis and have created new strains accordingly.
 However, what is the reason for the different colors of marijuana?

 Colorful Cannabis Phytochemicals